Nigel Henderson (artist)

-After his World War Two venture he studied at the Slade School of Fine Art in London.
+After the war, he studied at the Slade School of Fine Art in London.
 At Slade he befriended Eduardo Paolozzi and William Turnbull.
 He and Paolozzi travelled to Paris and met other artists such as Brancusi, Léger, Giacometti, and Braque.
 After leaving Slade Henderson fell back in love with photography.
 While living in Bethnal Green between 1949–1952, he took numerous documentary photographs of the area.
 He achieved abnormal effects by using various techniques such as altering negatives and placing images on light-sensitive paper to create Photograms.

 In the early 1950s he was a member of the Independent Group and taught at the Central School of Art with Anthony Froshaug, Edward Wright and Eduardo Paolozzi.
 With Paolozzi and others he participated in the Parallel of Life and Art exhibition at the ICA in London.
-He also took part in the exhibition This is Tomorrow at the Whitechapel Gallery in 1956.
+He took part in the exhibition This is Tomorrow at the Whitechapel Gallery in 1956.
 At This is Tomorrow, Henderson exhibited a large and disturbing image entitled "Head of Man."
-After performing his first major one man show at the ICA, he began colouring in some of his photographs with paint.
+After performing his first major solo show at the ICA, he began colouring in some of his photographs with paint.
 One of his most famous coloured photographs is "Plant Tantrums."

 From 1965–1968 and from 1972–1982 he headed the photography department at Norwich School of Art while working on independent projects.
 Henderson produced most of his work in series connected by a single visceral image.
 One of his series named "Face at the Window" focused on the image of a bandaged face which Henderson found on a cigarette card.
 He followed with two other series entitled Head in Blocks, and Single Heads, in which he created various versions of self-portraits.